BasurmanArtur/100-days-of-code/log.md

 **Thoughts**: Today I did a great job and I suppose I did most part of the project.
 I will have now understand each method to pass the exam!

+### Day 82: May 27, 2020

+**Today's Progress**: Today I continued my project on DataQuest.
+I normalized the number of fans of Star Wars and Star Trek for each gender.

+**Thoughts**: Both sagas are more attractive to men!